-That is the best risk management rule ever.
+While extreme, that is the best risk-management rule ever.
 If you have the upside, you have to keep the downside.

 Another thing that is never discussed any more is my idea of one of the great philosophers of America who was Charlie Frankel.
 He was mugged to death in due course because, after all, he lived in Manhattan in a different time.* Before he was mugged to death, he created this philosophy of responsibility.
 He said the system is responsible in proportion to the degree that the people who make the decisions bear the consequences.

 So to Charlie Frankel, you don’t create a loan system where all the people who make the loans promptly dump them on somebody else through lies and twaddle, and they don’t bear the responsibility when the loans are good or bad.
 To Frankel, that is amoral, that is an irresponsible system.
 That is like selling an automobile with bad brakes and you know the brakes are bad.
 You shouldn’t do it.

 We've gotten away from responsibility for our decisions, which allows people to get all the upside and none of the downside.
 Is it any wonder why things go wrong?

 How can we implement better decisions in organizations?
 Make them stand under their own arches.

 The best way to do this is to make the responsible person sign their name to decisions.
 Simple and effective but not easy to implement.